Try IrisGPT for free on your own data

 What is predictive customer analytics?

-Predictive customer analytics is a field of predictive analytics that uses historical customer data, machine learning algorithms, and statistical models to predict future customer behaviors, preferences, and needs.
+Predictive customer analytics is a field of predictive analytics that uses historical customer data, machine learning algorithms, and statistical models to predict future customer behaviors, preferences, and needs for marketing campaigns.

 How does predictive analytics benefit customer support?

-Predictive analytics helps customer support teams anticipate customer needs, identify potential issues, and customer journeys, and proactively address them, leading to improved customer satisfaction and loyalty.
+Predictive analytics helps customer support teams anticipate customer needs, and identify trends, potential issues, and customer journeys, and proactively address them, leading to improved customer satisfaction and loyalty.

 What types of data are used in predictive analytics for customer support?